mh-skjelvareid/massimal/dataset_publishing/readme_hsi_annotation.md

 # Annotations of Massimal hyperspectral images
-This files describes a dataset of image annotations for hyperspectral images of coastal areas collected using a UAV (drone).
+This file describes a dataset of image annotations for hyperspectral images of coastal areas collected using a UAV (drone).
 This is not an independent dataset - the original hyperspectral images are required to really make use of the annotations, and these have to be downloaded separately.
 The description in this file is also general, and not